Here’s Why Location Matters When Flipping Houses

 When flipping houses, there’s one thing that matters most: Location, location, location.
 You’ve heard it a million times already but that’s only because it’s the most important factor in valuing real estate.
 When it comes to buying a property to flip, nothing is more important than the location.
 This means that everything from the school district to the amount of sidewalks should be taken into consideration.

 It is important to research public transportation, walking distance to stores, and the proximity to airports.
 This information varies in importance depending on what kind of people are interested in the neighborhood.
-If the neighborhood is made up mostly of families, the school district is important.
+If the neighborhood is made up mostly of families, the school district is important and according to maidthis research, families with small children pay more attention to hygiene and look for a healthy environment.
 There are certain demographics that may not own a car so that’s when public transportation becomes important.
 There are other demographics who own multiple cars, in which case a driveway and garage is a priority.
 Knowing your demographic will help you understand what needs to be done to the home before you commit to the project.

 Due diligence is the most important aspect of any investment but it is especially important when it comes to investing in real estate.
 Make sure that you do research by going to Redfin.com or other real estate websites that will show you comps in the area.
 Comps are other similar properties in the area that have been sold recently or are currently on the market.
 If you’re thinking about buying a property in a neighborhood where there are a good amount of homes that are on the market, it may not be a good place to buy.
 If other homes in the area aren’t selling quickly, then don’t expect yours to.